 Here are a few great tips to help you get started:

 - Gather your supplies – Choose a notepad or journal and a good writing pen to use just for the list.
 Writing your list by hand might make you feel more connected but if you prefer, use a computer or mobile device.
 Choose whichever method suits you best.
 Using a mobile device might even be better if you’re always on the go.

 - Place both pen and pad in a convenient location – If you’re running all around the house looking for your supplies it’s easy to get distracted.
 Having everything conveniently located saves you time and it encourages you to write your list because it’s right there reminding you.

 - Schedule time to write – If you think you’ll make your list sometime during the day when you have a minute, you may find it harder to get around to it than you thought.
 Life is busy and often hectic.
-It can be difficult working something in your already overbooked schedule unless you make time for it in advance.
+It can be difficult working on something in your already overbooked schedule unless you make time for it in advance.

 - Set a goal – Writing down five to ten things you’re thankful for in a day is a good goal.
 It’s important to take a few minutes to think about and focus on the reason why you are putting something on the list.
 It’ll help you understand the significance of the event and how it impacted your life.
 If you go over ten things a day, you may not have time to do that and it might hinder the experience.

 - Start out small – When you first begin creating your list, you might find it hard to come up with things to write about.
 Some days will be harder than others.
 So, start out small by writing down two things you’re thankful for each day.
 Add one thing to the list each week until you reach your goal.